 - Pour jar of caramel on top of that, sprinkle half of your crushed Heath bars on the very top and put it in the fridge until cooled, about an hour.

 - Take out and spread whipped topping evenly across the top, sprinkle remainder of Heath bar bits, followed by your coconut evenly across the top.
 Put in fridge ideally for another 30-60 minutes.
-Done.
+Serve.